grnet/snf-image-creator/docs/usage.rst

    cleaning up...

-If we want the image to have all normal user accounts and all mail files removed, we can create it specifying *--enable-sysprep* option like this:
+If you want the image to have all normal user accounts and all mail files removed, you should use *--enable-sysprep* option like this:

 .. code-block:: console